mightykatun/vectorial-fields/README.md

-# Python-Vectorial-Fields
+# Laminar flow simulation
 Vectorial fields in fluids simulator.

-Simulates and plots the flow around a ball falling in a viscous liquid.
+Simulates and plots the laminar flow around a ball falling in a viscous liquid.